Credit and Liquidity Programs and the Balance Sheet

 The underlying credit exposures of eligible ABS included student loans, auto loans, credit card loans, loans or leases relating to business equipment, leases of vehicle fleets, floor plan loans, insurance premium finance loans, mortgage servicing advances, commercial mortgage loans, and loans guaranteed by the Small Business Administration (SBA).
 Certain high-quality CMBS issued before January 1, 2009 ("legacy CMBS") were also eligible collateral.
 Except for legacy CMBS and ABS for which the underlying credit exposures are SBA-guaranteed loans, eligible ABS must have been issued on or after January 1, 2009.
 All or substantially all of the credit exposures underlying eligible ABS were required to be exposures to U.S.-domiciled obligors.
 Eligible collateral for a particular borrower could not be backed by loans originated or securitized by the borrower or by an affiliate of the borrower.
 The FRBNY loaned an amount equal to the market value of the ABS less a haircut; the FRBNY is secured by the ABS and the borrower bears the initial risk of a decline in the value of the ABS.
 The Federal Reserve set haircuts for each type of eligible collateral; haircuts reflected the riskiness and maturity of the various types of eligible collateral.

-Any collateral surrendered to the FRBNY in conjunction with a TALF loan would be sold to a special purpose vehicle, TALF LLC, established for the specific purpose of managing such assets.
-Such purchases by TALF LLC would be at a price equal to the TALF loan plus accrued but unpaid interest, and would be funded through the commitment fees received by the LLC and any interest the LLC has earned on its investments.
+Any collateral surrendered to the FRBNY in conjunction with a TALF loan would have been sold to a special purpose vehicle, TALF LLC, established for the specific purpose of managing such assets.
+Such purchases by TALF LLC would have been at a price equal to the TALF loan plus accrued but unpaid interest, and would have been funded through the commitment fees received by the LLC and any interest the LLC had earned on its investments.
 Prior to January 15, 2013, the U.S. Treasury's Troubled Asset Relief Program (TARP) committed backup funding to TALF LLC, providing credit protection to the FRBNY.
-However, the accumulated fees and income collected through TALF and held by TALF LLC now exceed the remaining amount of TALF loans outstanding and, accordingly, the TARP credit protection commitment has been terminated and TALF LLC has begun to distribute excess proceeds to the Treasury and the FRBNY.
+However, after that point in time the accumulated fees and income collected through the TALF and held by TALF LLC exceeded the remaining amount of TALF loans outstanding and, accordingly, the TARP credit protection commitment was terminated.
 For a broader overview of TALF policies, please refer to the TALF terms and conditions and FAQ.

 The Commercial Paper Funding Facility (CPFF), which was closed on February 1, 2010, extended credit to an LLC that purchased three-month U.S. dollar-denominated commercial paper from eligible issuers through the primary dealers.
 Eligible issuers were U.S. issuers of commercial paper, including U.S. issuers with a foreign parent company.
 The LLC only purchased commercial paper (including asset-backed commercial paper ) that was rated at least A-1/P-1/F1 by an NRSRO.
 The FRBNY committed to lend to the LLC on a recourse basis; its loans to the LLC were secured by all assets of the LLC.
 For a broader overview of CPFF policies, please refer to the CPFF terms and conditions and FAQ.